Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

   ```
   `spark-conf` is a section where we could set up or tune [spark settings](https://spark.apache.org/docs/latest/configuration.html) for a context

-- in `hello_mist/scala/conf/20_endpoint.conf` set `context = cluster_context`
+- set `context = cluster_context` in `hello_mist/scala/conf/20_function.conf`
 - send changes to mist:
   ```sh
   mist-cli apply -f conf
   ```

-If you want use your Yarn or Mesos cluster, there is not something special configuration from Mist side excluding `spark-master` conf.
+Yarn or Mesos cluster settings are managed the same way.
 Please, follow to offical guides([Yarn](https://spark.apache.org/docs/latest/running-on-yarn.html), [Mesos](https://spark.apache.org/docs/latest/running-on-mesos.html))
-Mist uses `spark-submit` under the hood, if you need to provide environment variables for it, just set them up before starting Mist
+Mist uses `spark-submit` under the hood, if you need to provide environment variables for it, just set it up before launching Mist Worker.